Northern State Hospital: History

 The hospital was commissioned in 1909, in response to the overcrowding at the Western State Hospital in Steilacoom.
-The construction of the hospital was suggested by Dr. Arthur P. Calhoun, who was the superintendent of Western State from 1906-1914.
+The construction of the hospital was suggested by Dr. Arthur P. Calhoun, who was the superintendent of Western State from 1906 to 1914.

 The buildings were designed by Seattle architects Saunders and Lawton, using the Spanish Colonial Revival style.
 The grounds were designed by the Olmsted Brothers landscape architecture firm.

 The hospital was built to serve those who were found to be insane under the superior courts of Clallam, Island, Jefferson, King, Kitsap, San Juan, Skagit, and Snohomish Counties.
 The hospital initially started out with 100 patients that were transferred from Western State, all of those being male.
 These patients helped with the construction of the hospital.

 In 1913, four more ward buildings were commissioned to house patients.
 By 1915, the hospital held around 485 patients.
 At this time the hospital's population at this time remained fairly stagnant as it was treated as a branch of Western State.
 This was changed in the same year, with legislature approved for the hospital to receive patients from outside of Western State.
 Previously, the hospital only held transfer patients.

 In response to this change, an expansion of the hospital was commissioned and granted to the architects Heath and Grove of Tacoma, WA.
 The new buildings opened on the main campus included the men and women's receiving buildings, an assembly hall, and a laundry.
 The expansion of the farm section of the campus included a cow barn, a horse barn, a hay barn, a milk house, and an implement house.
 This expansion allowed for an additional 200 patients.

 By 1917, the hospital consisted of 10 buildings and the held about 750 patients.
 70 staff were employed at the hospital, with 46 of those being attendants.
 The patient to attendant ratio was 16 to 1.

 Due to the rising population, a new male ward was constructed, and another wing was added to the already existing female ward.
 A power house, stack boiler, and automatic stokers were also built.
 Improvements were also made to the heating and lighting.
 This expansion was proposed in 1917 but was delayed due to World War I, with the buildings being completed in 1919.

 In 1921, another male ward was constructed with room for 49 patients.
 Two more stokers were also built the same year.
 In 1922, there was reportedly 1,084 patients.

 The hospital was closed in 1973 under the direction of governor Dan Evans due to state budget cuts.
 The last patients left the hospital on August 16, 1973.
 The closure led to the loss of 500 jobs by hospital staff.
 The remaining patients were transferred to Western State Hospital, while others were released to the general public.